 However, our directors missed a few crucial details.
 The $1 billion loss, the insurer’s worst, had been incurred in the year 1994 during the Northridge earthquake.
 Since then, the building density of Californian cities had increased significantly, and due to ongoing budget issues and spreading fraud, strict building codes had not been enforced.
 Considerable inflation in the period since 1994 also ensured that losses per damaged square foot would be far higher than ever faced previously.

 With these conditions present, let’s propose that California is hit with an earthquake reading 7.0 on the Richter scale, with an epicenter 10 miles outside of downtown LA.
 PropCo faces a bill of $5 billion – not twice as bad, but five times as bad as it had ever faced.
 In this case, PropCo fails.

 This illustration (which recurs every so often in the insurance field) shows the limitation of naïvely assuming a margin of safety is present based on misleading or incomplete past data.

 * * *

-Margin of safety is an important component to some decisions.
+Margin of safety is an important component to some decisions and life.
 You can think of it as a reservoir to absorb errors or poor luck.
 Size matters.
 At least, in this case, bigger is better.
 And if you need a calculator to figure out how much room you have, you're doing something wrong.

 Margin of safety is part of the Farnam Street Latticework of Mental Models.